z4yx/pam_rssh/README.md

 auth sufficient libpam_rssh.so auth_key_file=/data/${user}.keys
 ```

 Variables are mapped to PAM items.
-Currently the following variables are available:
+Currently, the following variables are available:

-- service: PAM_SERVICE.
+- `service` - PAM_SERVICE.
 The service name (which identifies the PAM stack that will be used).
-- user: PAM_USER.
+- `user` - PAM_USER.
 The username of the entity under whose identity service will be given.
-- tty: PAM_TTY.
+- `tty` - PAM_TTY.
 The terminal name.
-- rhost: PAM_RHOST.
+- `rhost` - PAM_RHOST.
 The requesting hostname.
-- ruser: PAM_RUSER.
+- `ruser` - PAM_RUSER.
 The requesting entity.

-For detailed description on PAM items, read man page pam_get_item(3).
+For detailed descriptions of PAM items, read man page pam_get_item(3).